 The sky was clear with light air turbulence making the seeing and transparency good at the time these images were taken.

-A quiet and spotless Sun has persisted over the past 24 hours without any flaring activity recorded.
+The Sun has been exhibiting no visible sunspot groups as quiet solar activity persists for more than two weeks (15 days to be exact).
 The latest sunspot number (based on visual count and Wolf number calculation) is 0.
-Several prominences on the limbs and filaments were also well-defined on the Sun’s disk in H-alpha imagery.
+Few small quiescent prominences at the limbs and filaments at the Sun’s southern hemisphere were distinctively captured in H-alpha imagery.

 Space weather agencies* forecast solar activity to remain at very low levels with chances of weak X-ray fluxes or flares ranging up to B-class intensity.
 Close monitoring is being conducted by numerous space weather agencies for any significant development.

 Equipment used are Skywatcher 120mm refractor telescope with Baader filter and unmodified Canon EOS 1D Mark IV DSLR camera for visible imagery and Lunt H-alpha solar telescope for H-alpha imagery, mounted on Skywatcher EQ6 Pro.
 Pre-processing of visible solar images was performed in PIPP, stacking in Autostakkert, slight wavelet adjustments in Registax 6 and post-processing in Adobe Photoshop CC.

 *Technical reports courtesy of Solar Influence Data Center (SIDC), NOAA-Space Weather Prediction Center (NOAA-SWPC)